 An important part of being a good mate is reaching out when someone is struggling.

-If mate is showing a few warning signs and you think something might be up, don’t ignore him.
+If your mate is showing a few warning signs and you think something might be up, don’t ignore them.
 Good mates step up and take action.

 If you feel comfortable, talking to your mate is a good place to start.
 Find time to have a chat somewhere private, preferably when you’re both relaxed and can talk openly without being interrupted.
-Ask him how things are going.
-If you are worried, don’t put off talking to him, act quickly.
+Ask them how things are going.
+If you are worried, don’t put off talking, act quickly.

 This can be a pretty hard conversation, so you might find the following tips helpful when seeing a mate suicidal:

-- Stay calm and listen to what he has to say without judging him.
+- Stay calm and listen to what they have to say without judging them.

-- Don’t dismiss his problems.
+- Don’t dismiss their problems.
 Try to be reassuring.

-- Tell him that you care about him and are there to support him.
+- Tell them that you care about them and are there to support them.

-- If you think he might be thinking about suicide, don’t be afraid to ask him directly.
-It won’t put the idea in his head or make him more likely to go through with it – that’s a myth.
-If he is feeling suicidal, he might be relieved he can talk about it openly.
+- If you think they might be thinking about suicide, don’t be afraid to ask them directly.
+It won’t put the idea in their head or make them more likely to go through with it – that’s a myth.
+If they are feeling suicidal, they might be relieved they can talk about it openly.
 “It sounds like things are really tough for you at the moment.
 Have you ever thought about suicide?”

-- If he does feel suicidal, he might be worried about what would happen if other people find out.
-He may ask you to keep it a secret or promise not to tell anyone.
+- If they do feel suicidal, they might be worried about what would happen if other people find out.
+They may ask you to keep it a secret or promise not to tell anyone.
 Secrets like this can be very dangerous, and it’s really important you do tell someone.
-You’ll be making sure he gets help and possibly even saving his life.
+You’ll be making sure they get help and possibly even saving their life.

-- If he tells you he’s suicidal, remember you can call a helpline together (e.g. Suicide Call Back Service on 1300 659 467) to get some immediate support.
+- If they tell you they’re suicidal, remember you can call a helpline together to get some immediate support.

-- Ask him to promise that if he has suicidal thoughts, he will reach out and tell someone.
+- Ask them to promise that if they have suicidal thoughts, they will reach out and tell someone.

-- Try and encourage him to speak to or see a professional.
+- Try and encourage them to speak to or see a professional.
 “Mate, have you ever thought about talking to a counsellor?
 They’re trained at this kind of stuff – I reckon it could be worth seeing someone.
-You don’t have to go it alone.”
+You don’t have to go through it alone.”

-- If he doesn’t want to talk, don’t give up.
-Try another time, or let someone else (his parents, a counsellor, another mate) know you’re worried.
+- If they don’t want to talk, don’t give up.
+Try another time, or let someone else (their partner, parents, a counsellor, another mate) know you’re worried.

 Getting the right help

-Supporting a mate to get professional help when he’s feeling overwhelmed or suicidal is important.
-Encourage him to speak to a doctor, counsellor, psychologist or other health professional.
-Offer to go with him for support if he’s feeling uneasy.
-His GP is a good place to start, as they’ll know what services are available in his area, and be able to refer him on if it’s appropriate.
+Supporting a mate to get professional help when they’re feeling overwhelmed or suicidal is important.
+Encourage them to speak to a doctor, counsellor, psychologist or other health professional.
+Offer to go with them for support if they’re feeling uneasy.
+Their GP is a good place to start, as they’ll know what services are available in their area and be able to refer them on if it’s appropriate.

-Guys might also find telephone counselling helpful.
+They might also find telephone counselling helpful.
 It means they can talk to a trained counsellor at any time of the day or night.
-Give him a couple of the following numbers (all 24/7) and encourage him to call if he needs to.
+Give them the following numbers (all 24/7) and encourage them to call if they need to.

 Looking after yourself

-Seeing a mate suicidal, is pretty upsetting and stressful.
-It’s important you look after yourself.
+Seeing a mate suicidal is pretty upsetting and stressful.
+It’s important you look after yourself too.

 Make sure you’re still eating and sleeping properly, managing your stress levels and taking time out.
 Talk to someone you trust – your mates, your family or your partner.
 If you need some extra help, get in touch with a counsellor or other professional to have a chat about the situation, and how you can cope.

 It’s also really important that you remember that no matter what happens, the way your mate’s feeling or behaving isn’t your fault.
-You’re not responsible for his actions, but you can support him and encourage him to get help.
+You’re not responsible for their actions, but you can support them and encourage them to get help.

 Accessing professional support